Tom Banton showed promise for T20 World Cup in India, says Rob Key

 Key said the way Banton sprung into life after a slow rebuild following the departure of Bairstow was "a different class".

-"You look at someone like Malan, who's a very, very good T20 player and he was only at a run a ball, but Tom Banton, after a slow start where he couldn't get a lot of the strike, all of a sudden just clicked into gear and then it was a different class.
+"After a slow start, where he couldn't get a lot of the strike, all of a sudden he just clicked into gear and then it was a different class," added the Sky Sports pundit.

-"It's going to be so hard to get into this white-ball team.
-I wasn't really paying much attention to him in the 50-over stuff against Ireland when he was batting in the middle order.
-I think he's a good player but his real strength is at the top as an opener.